-Ingrid Gronstal Anderson, water program director for the Iowa Environmental Council, said the group is "looking at" supporting measures to regulate N application in the state.
+Ingrid Gronstal Anderson, water program director for the Iowa Environmental Council, says the group is "looking at" supporting measures to regulate N application in the state.

-"It's definitely something we talk to experts about and try to figure out policy implications of different approaches," Gronstal Anderson said.
+"It's definitely something we talk to experts about and try to figure out policy implications of different approaches," Gronstal Anderson says.
 "Fertilizer application timing and rates affect water quality."